marceloFA/deadlines_app/README.md

 Now you can run the development web server:

     ./manage.py runserver

+To access the application go <http://localhost:8000/>

 ## Running Tests
+Tests are been added gradually, we intend to have in the nearest possible future a good test coverage.

-To run tests on the application:
+To run tests on the application execute:

-    ./manage.py test
+    python manage.py test

-To access the applications go to the URL <http://localhost:8000/>

 ## Linting

-Added black to maintain PEP8 coding standard and cleanliness To run black, type the following in the terminal inside your project directory:
+To maintain PEP8 coding standard we implement code linting.
+To run the linting tool execute:

 `black .`